The Call You Missed

 The hidden cost of the "On Call" life.

 Emergency service businesses run on the assumption that someone is always available.
 The answering service takes the call.
 The tech is dispatched.
 The job is closed.
 But between each of those steps, someone is routing information, clarifying details, and making judgment calls.
-In most independent emergency service operations, that someone defaults to the owner.
+In most independent emergency service operations, that someone defaults to you.

 A missed call or incomplete intake at 2 AM does not just cost a job.
-It costs the owner's attention.
+It costs your attention.
 The phone check at midnight to confirm overnight calls were handled.
 The early morning sweep through what arrived after hours.
 The Saturday that starts with three messages that needed a decision the answering service could not make.

 The Compounding Cost